AlgoRythm-Dylan/tg_legacy/README.md

 ![An image of a terminal](./docs/images/term.png)

-Programs are double-buffered, like normal graphical programs are, to ensure quick rendering.
+TG is double-buffered, like normal graphical programs are, to ensure quick rendering.
 Writing pixels to the screen is an expensive operation, so most graphics programs write to an off-screen buffer and then swap the off-screen buffer with the on-screen one, to only do one screen update per